xkik-dev/XKik/README.md

 Technical
 * Kik dev features (risky)

+Smileys
+* Add someone's smiley by tapping it in chat
+* Add smiley by ID (See <a href="https://github.com/xkik-dev/XKik/wiki/Smileys">here</a> for more about that)
+* Smiley manager for added smileys

 <br>
 <h3>KIK is the property of KIK INTERACTIVE INC. XKik is in no way affiliated with, authorized, maintained,